bioturker/UMGCCCFCSR/README.md

 Cytometry In R

-Location: Baltimore, Maryland, USA
+Location: Istanbul Turkey.

-My Favorite Fluorophore/Metal-Isotope: Spark Blue 550
+My Favorite Fluorophore/Metal-Isotope: Alexa Fluor 488

-Previous Coding Experience: Repeatedly Calling IT
+Previous Coding Experience: I have experience with Interface based platforms such as Flow Jo, Kaluza, FCS Express.
+But I want to learn R for Cytometry data analysis.

 What I Hope to Get From This Course: Analysis Spectral and Conventional Cytometry Data with better and more accessible way.